Stravaig-Projects/stravaig-template/README.md

 * Update the `.github/workflows/build.yml` file with
   * The name of the project (line 1)
   * The environment variables in `jobs` \ `build` \ `env` to point to the new solution project and tests
+* Update the `.github/workflows/gh-pages.yml` file with:
+  *
+* Update the `.devcontainer.json` file:
+  * `name` should reflect the name of the docs
+  * `portAttributes` should be set to a non-conflicting port and the label should reflect the repo.
+  * `remoteEnv` should mirror the port set earlier, and the repo name should be updated.

 ## Package Details